-The olympics are rapidly approaching, which for me, means watching in amazement as various masters of their sports compete at an unbelievable level of excellence.
+When I first wrote this blog post, the olympics were rapidly approaching, which for me, meant watching in amazement as various masters of their sports competed at an unbelievable level of excellence.
 I cannot help but watch top athletes (or musicians, engineers, actors, teachers, you name it) and think that I am incapable of achieving that level of greatness in anything.
 But recently I listened to a Freakonomics Podcast that changed this long held belief.

 The subject of the podcast was Swedish psychologist, Anders Ericsson, who focuses his research on “deliberate practice,” which means that rather than expertise coming from innate talent, he has found that “the differences between expert performers and normal adults reflect a life-long period of deliberate effort to improve performance in a specific domain.”
 When I heard this, I was absolutely thrilled and extremely motivated.